Since the Hip Program’s inception in 2009, many hip surgical procedures have shifted from inpatient to outpatient

 Undetected or untreated hip conditions can cause other problems, such as arthritis, and lead to hip replacement.
-Our team collaborates with orthopaedic hip specialists to evaluate, diagnose and treat an array of pediatric hip conditions—giving kids the chance to live active lives.
+Our orthopaedic hip specialists evaluate, diagnose and treat an array of pediatric hip conditions—giving kids the chance to live active lives.

 How do we make sure we are providing high-quality care?

 Our Hip Program team has extensive experience with infant, toddler and adolescent hip conditions.

 - Some children may need physical therapy to fully recover.
 We designed specific therapy protocols for patients with pediatric hip diagnoses.